WRansohoff/nmigen_alu_test/README.md

 # Simple nMigen ALU

-This is an nMigen implementation of the educational ALU which is used in MIT's edX 6004.1x and 6004.2x free online courses.
+This is an nMigen implementation of the educational ALU which is used in MIT's edX 6004.1x free online course.

 I wanted to brush up on digital logic since it's been a few years since college and I want to design a minimal implementation of the RISC-V ISA in nMigen.
 So I figured I'd follow along with some online classes using nMigen alongside the provided simulators as a learning exercise.